SnehaVPujari007/Covid-19-Survival-Analysis/README.md

      - Visualizations like bar charts, pie charts, and heatmaps to analyze relationships between features and survival.
      - A live prediction feature (optional), where users can input patient data to predict survival.

-By combining these visualizations, the project helps in both exploratory data analysis and model interpretation.
----
 ## License

 This project has MIT License.